Get,

 Conclusion

-Seasonal influenza, like the H3N2 virus, can be difficult to contain, especially in highly populated regions, unless good respiratory hygiene is maintained by the civilians at all times.
-To minimise your chances of an infection, get yourself vaccinated every year to keep the efficacy of the vaccine at optimal levels.
-Spreading awareness of the do’s and don’ts amongst your loved ones, friends and workplace or educational institute will also help protect other people from getting infected.
+Seasonal influenza, such as the H3N2 virus, can be challenging to contain, especially in densely populated regions, unless everyone maintains good respiratory hygiene at all times.
+To minimize your chances of infection, get vaccinated every year to maintain optimal vaccine efficacy.
+Spreading awareness of the do’s and don’ts among your loved ones, friends, colleagues, and educational institutions will also help protect others from contracting the infection.

 Disclaimer: The information provided here is for educational/awareness purposes only and is not intended to be a substitute for medical treatment by a healthcare professional and should not be relied upon to diagnose or treat any medical condition.
 The reader should consult a registered medical practitioner to determine the appropriateness of the information and before consuming any medication.
 PharmEasy does not provide any guarantee or warranty (express or implied) regarding the accuracy, adequacy, completeness, legality, reliability or usefulness of the information; and disclaims any liability arising thereof.